PackTalk is a blog for the Healthcare Packaging Industry

 Use –Usability evaluation has received heightened attention in recent years with the introduction of the EU MDR and ISO 11607 revisions.
 There are a variety of ways to execute usability studies throughout the product and package development process, often led by human factors function within an organization, such as VOC or clinical focus groups.
 Once the design is frozen, an evaluation must be completed on the final product/package to ensure the end user can identify how to open the sterile barrier system and present the product in an aseptic manner without contaminating or damaging the contents.

-For an even better understanding of ISO 11607 requirements, and for more details related to what to test, how to test, and what to look for within each of these pillars, make sure to check out PCL's full guide here!
+For an even better understanding of ISO 11607 requirements, and for more details related to what to test, how to test, and what to look for within each of these pillars, make sure to check out PCL's full guide below!

 Comments (0)